nialna/minimal-mistakes/_posts/2013-11-15-folks-creating-a-html5-live-rpg-with-quests-and-a-bit-of-mmo.md

 ---
-title: "Folks - HTML5 Animal Crossing-like Facebook game with quests and real-time events
+title: "Folks - HTML5 Animal Crossing-like Facebook game with quests and real-time events"
 ---

 Folks is a game I made during my last year at ISART Digital.